Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-We provide a formal definition of the combined PEM-UDE/symbolic regression method to motivate our approach and demonstrate the method's novelty.
-We explore arguments for why our method works where traditional systems fail to learn chaotic dynamics.
-Implementation details are given in the Methods section and accompanying code.
-The associated repository includes a demonstration using toy data that runs efficiently on standard computers for interested readers.
+We give a formal definition of the combined PEM-UDE/symbolic regression method here, with implementation details in the Methods section and the accompanying code.
+The associated repository includes a demonstration using toy data that runs on standard computers, for readers who want to try the method out.

-A graphical overview of the approach is provided in Fig. \ref{fig:1}.
+A graphical overview of the approach is provided in Fig.~\ref{fig:1}.
 We begin with observations of a physical or biological system that result in a dataset of related time series.
-Ideally, we would like to have a complete system of differential equations that describes the dynamics of the system under observation and makes accurate predictions of future dynamics.
-Based upon these observations and previous work on similar systems, we can create an initial guess of a description of the dynamics, leveraging prior information from physical systems to structure the first approximation of the system’s behavior \cite{rackauckas2021}.
+The goal is a system of differential equations that describes the dynamics of the system under observation and accurately predicts future dynamics.
+From the observations and previous work on similar systems, we make an initial guess for the dynamics, using prior information from physical systems to structure the first approximation of the system's behavior \cite{rackauckas2021}.
 We then set up a UDE system to learn the unknown dynamics directly from the observed data.
-Traditional methods for training UDEs struggle to accurately fit chaotic systems, as shown in the results.
-To address this limitation, we developed a novel training approach that integrates PEM dynamics with the UDE during simulations, enabling accurate learning from the data.
-Once training is complete, we extract a symbolic representation of the dynamics from the UDE network using either sparse linear solver based symbolic regression techniques (STLSQ) or with evolutionary algorithm based symbolic regression methods \cite{cranmer2023}, depending on the specific context and data availability.
-This symbolic description allows us to both predict future time series and make analytical observations about the underlying dynamics.
+Standard methods for training UDEs struggle to fit chaotic systems accurately, as shown in the results below.
+To get around this, we developed a training approach that integrates PEM dynamics with the UDE during simulations, so that the UDE can learn from the data.
+Once training is complete, we extract a symbolic representation of the dynamics from the UDE network with either sparse linear solver-based symbolic regression (STLSQ) or evolutionary algorithm-based symbolic regression \cite{cranmer2023}, depending on the specific context and data availability.
+The symbolic description lets us both predict future time series and make analytical observations about the underlying dynamics.
+The prediction-error term is a training device: the symbolic equations are evaluated as autonomous dynamics, after the observer correction has been reduced or removed, so success requires the learned vector field itself to reproduce the observed dynamical structure.